Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 The National Wildlife Federation

-Learning to identify birds is a fun outdoor learning activity for kids from preschoolers to teens.
-Have you ever heard the question, “What’s that bird?”
-Or, if you have ever wondered about the birds in your neighborhood, it’s time to invest in a pair of birding binoculars and a good bird book to help children try this fun birding activity.
+Learning how to identify birds is a fun outdoor learning activity for kids from preschoolers to teens.
+So if you have ever heard the question, “What’s that bird?”
+Or if you have ever wondered about the birds in your neighborhood, or, found yourself curious about the pair of wings floating through the sky above you, it’s time to invest in a pair of birding binoculars and a good bird book to help children try this fun birding activity!

 My daughter loves to grab her birding binoculars each time she sees a bird in the backyard.
-We have learned to keep them near the back door to avoid the disappointment of the bird being gone by the time she returns.
+We have learned to keep them near the back door next to her nature notebook to avoid the disappointment of the bird being gone by the time she returns.
+And today, she has a great working understanding of the local birds that frequent our backyard, local parks, and wild natural spaces.

 Teaching yourself how to identify birds is one of the best ways to learn more about them.
 This birding activity can keep children busy for hours as they attempt to identify the birds they see and look up the birds they don’t know in a bird field guide.